Rainfall advisory hoisted over parts of N. Luzon

-(Eagle News) — A rainfall advisory has been hoisted over parts of Northern Luzon.

-The Philippine Atmospheric Geophysical and Astronomical Services Administration said light to moderate rains are expected over Maddela in Quirino within one to two hours.
+The Philippine Atmospheric Geophysical and Astronomical Services Administration said light to moderate to at times heavy rains are being experienced over Aurora, Alfonso Castaneda in Nueva Vizcaya, Nagtipunan and Maddela in Quirino and in Dinapigue and Palanan in Isabela.

-Light to moderate rains, on the other hand, are being experienced over Aurora, Dinapigue in Isabela, Nagtipunan in Quirino and Alfonso Castaneda in Nueva Vizcaya.

 “All are advised to take precautionary measures against the impacts associated with these hazards,” PAGASA said.